 On the other end of the spectrum, a large section of the fanbase is now rooting for anyone who's against SpOck.
 Anyone.
 Yes, that includes the GoblinKing.
-Solicits for the "Run, Goblin, Run!" arc make it seem like this is the point, and by the time SpOck started using the Venom suit, people pretty much stopped supporting the character in favor of his enemies.
+Solicits for the "Run, Goblin, Run!" arc make it seem like this is the point, and by the time SpOck started using the Venom suit, some people pretty much stopped supporting the character in favor of his enemies.

 Otto masturbated in Peter's body.
 Ghost-Peter is understandably grossed out by this.

 Take That, Scrappy!: There are a number of "What the Hell, Hero?" speeches towards Octavius throughout the story - a number of which are cited by the Hatedom as reasons that Octavius isn't a good replacement.
-Otto has enough people hating him that plenty were overjoyed when the Goblin King started to make his life a living hell.
+Otto had enough people hating him that plenty were overjoyed when the Goblin King started to make his life a living hell.

 The Redemption Quest aspect of the story is thrown out the window about nine issues in, which, depending on who you ask, undermines the whole point of the series.
 There are those that think the storyline would have worked better if it had been shorter and if it had kept focused on this theme.